 When legal issues arise, service members and their families have a number of resources at their fingertips, much of it free.
 Legal assistance is available whether you need an expert to review a contract, help with estate planning, finalize deployment-related legal documents, or get advice on mediation for child custody.

 You know the drill: paperwork comes with the military.
 It also comes into play for legal protections — in your professional and personal life.

 For military caregivers, each day can bring new questions and new challenges.
 Make sure you are accessing the resources and support you need to care for yourself and your loved one.
 Military OneSource offers several resources tailored specifically to the needs of caregivers and their families.

 EFMP ROC is enhanced support for military families with special needs.
 Special needs consultants are available by phone or video to help you navigate the medical and educational needs of your family, and connect you with military and community based support.

 As a military family with special needs, you may face unique financial, medical and legal challenges caused, in part, by the demands of military service.
 Fortunately, you do not need to address these burdens alone; free, military department-provided support services exist to help overcome these challenges.

 Caring for aging loved ones while you’re in the military can present a special set of challenges – such as maintaining care through moves and deployments.
 Fortunately, elder care consultations from Military OneSource can help you connect with the services and support you need to take care of the senior in your military family.

 Life happens.
-And when it does, you want to be ready.
-Organizing legal affairs and filing reams of paperwork might not top your list of favorite activities but having the right legal documents in place protects you and your family members so that some the inevitable difficulties in life don’t morph into bigger catastrophes.
+And when it does, you need to be ready.
+Organizing legal affairs and filing stacks of paperwork might not top your list of favorite activities, but having the right documents in place can prevent common legal issues from turning into catastrophes for you and your family.

 Preparing for your separation or retirement from the military with a special needs family member may require additional consideration.
 Develop a plan using available support, tools and resources.